CallMic/core/README.md

-# CallMic speech-to-analytics webapp
+# CallMic conversational analytics webapp

 ## Introduction

-### CallMic is a website where you can upload a voice file and get analytics regarding the usage of words, phrases, sentiment (TBD) in the file.
+CallMic is a website in which you can upload a voice file and get conversational analytics regarding the usage of words, phrases, and sentiment (TBD) in the file.

 The code splits the file to two speakers based on their voice.
 It provides analytics for both of the speakers.
 Utilizes tools from GCP - Google Cloud Platform.

 ## Google Cloud Tools in Use: